 The unofficial translation of Metal Gear’s words in the MSX2 version is: “Did she fool you?
 That’s the woman’s way.”
-Women seem to be held in contempt in Snatcher.

 Consider this scene in a veterinary hospital, filled with women who have their pets genetically altered for the sake of appearances, palatability, and the women’s own narcissism.
 Examining a cat on a woman’s lap leads to Metal Gear revealing that the cat has been genetically altered, and that many cats have carrying pouches designed at women’s behest.
 The cats double as living carrying cases for women’s baggage.
 The cat Gillian is examining is assumed to be at the hospital because, as Metal Gear, explains, “Women’s sharp cosmetics cases end up hurting the inside of the animals’ pouches.”